-My commitment to you is that I will go deep with understanding your child and your family to provide you with recommendations and options for how to best support your child’s sleep.
-I will do this with compassion, empathy, authenticity and a deep respect for you being the expert on your child or children.
+My commitment to you is that I will go deep with understanding your child and your family.
+I will walk alongside you with compassion, empathy, kindness, authenticity and a deep respect for you being the expert on your child or children.